moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 We’ve focused heavily so far on the primary area of action in our dbt project, the `models` folder.
 Below we wanted to cover the use of these folders and some considerations when working in them.

 - ✅ `seeds` for lookup tables.
-The most common use case for seeds is loading lookup tables that are helpful for modeling but don’t exist in any source systems — think mapping zip codes to states, or UTM parameters to marketing campaigns.
+The most common use case for seeds is loading lookup tables that are helpful for modelling but don’t exist in any source systems — think mapping zip codes to states, or UTM parameters to marketing campaigns.
 In this example project we have a small seed that maps our employees to their `customer_id`s, so that we can handle their purchases with special logic.
 - ❌ `seeds` for loading source data.
 Do not use seeds to load data from a source system into your warehouse.
 If it exists in a system you have access to, you should be loading it with a proper EL tool into the raw data area of your warehouse. dbt is designed to operate on data in the warehouse, not as a data-loading tool.
 - ✅ `tests` for testing multiple specific tables simultaneously.
 As dbt tests have evolved, writing singular tests has become less and less necessary.
 It's extremely useful for work-shopping test logic, but more often than not you'll find yourself either migrating that logic into your own custom generic tests or discovering a pre-built test that meets your needs from the ever-expanding universe of dbt packages (between the extra tests in [`dbt-utils`](https://github.com/dbt-labs/dbt-utils) and [`dbt-expectations`](https://github.com/calogica/dbt-expectations) almost any situation is covered).
 One area where singular tests still shine though is flexibly testing things that require a variety of specific models.
 If you're familiar with the difference between [unit tests](https://en.wikipedia.org/wiki/Unit_testing) [and](https://www.testim.io/blog/unit-test-vs-integration-test/) [integration](https://www.codecademy.com/resources/blog/what-is-integration-testing/) [tests](https://en.wikipedia.org/wiki/Integration_testing) in software engineering, you can think of generic and singular tests in a similar way.
 If you need to test the results of how several specific models interact or relate to each other, a singular test will likely be the quickest way to nail down your logic.
 - ✅ `snapshots` for creating [Type 2 slowly changing dimension](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) records from [Type 1](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_1:_overwrite) (destructively updated) source data.
 This is [covered thoroughly in the dbt Docs](/docs/build/snapshots), unlike these other folders has a more defined purpose, and is out-of-scope for this guide, but mentioned for completion.